angular/angular/adev/src/content/guide/routing/common-router-tasks.md

 <docs-callout title="`base href`">

 This guide works with a CLI-generated Angular application.
+If you are working manually, make sure that you have `<base href="/">` in the `<head>` of your index.html file.
+This assumes that the `app` folder is the application root, and uses `"/"`.

 </docs-callout>